haiodo/TenniarbApp/README.md

 Background and text color by default will be automaticcaly ajusted to fit into selected user theme.

-#### Title and Body properties.
+#### Title/Body/value properties.

-Every item on layer could be labeled by title and could have additional body field, if body is defined it will be shown udner title, and title will be on left of item.
+Every item on layer could be labeled by title and could have additional body/value fields, if body is defined it will be shown udner title, and title will be on left of item.

 By default `title` field uses name of item on layer.
 So it could be used without specificatio for most of situations.
 But could be changed, also `title` in compare to name support variable substituions and scripting.

+`Value` property could be used inside body and title using `${value}` syntax, and could be easy edited using keyboard shortcuts or menu.

 <table>
 <th colspan="2"><img src="./Images/body_all.png" width="600px"></th>